Vasectomy in Singapore

 Is Vasectomy MediSave Claimable in Singapore?

 Yes.
-The Clifford Clinic and Surgery is a MediSave / MediShield Life Scheme accredited clinic that processes MediSave claims.
-Vasectomy is an approved day surgery procedure under the MOH Table of Surgical Procedures (TOSP) and MediSave may be applied toward the procedure cost.
-This is subject to withdrawal limits and your available balance.
+The Clifford Clinic processes MediSave claims.
+Vasectomy is an approved day surgery procedure under the MOH Table of Surgical Procedures (TOSP), and MediSave may be applied toward the procedure cost, subject to withdrawal limits and your available balance.
+The exact amount MediSave offsets depends on the TOSP surgical withdrawal limit, the day-surgery hospital limit, and your available balance, so out-of-pocket cost varies between patients.
+Our billing team will advise on the applicable TOSP code and your personalised estimate at the consultation.

 Is Vasectomy MediShield Life or Insurance Claimable?

-Vasectomy is generally not MediShield Life claimable as MediShield Life explicitly excludes contraceptive operations and their related complications.
+Vasectomy is generally not MediShield Life claimable.
+MediShield Life explicitly excludes contraceptive operations and their related complications.

-For private insurance, The Clifford Clinic will assist patients with pre-authorisation submissions.
+For private insurance, The Clifford Clinic assists patients with pre-authorisation submissions.
 Patients with policies from AIA, Great Eastern, NTUC Income, Cigna, Bupa and other major insurers have gone through this process with our support.
 Coverage varies by policy.
-We recommend obtaining written confirmation from your insurer before confirming the procedure date.
+Obtain written confirmation from your insurer before confirming the procedure date.

 Can Vasectomy Be Reversed?